tulya-system/tulya-core/README.md

 #### Callback hell

-TODO
+> (programming, colloquial) (mostly of the JavaScript language) The situation where callbacks are nested within other
+> callbacks several levels deep, potentially making it difficult to understand and maintain the code.

+This approach can be solved by design, explained in Martin Fowler book Refactoring, extracting code for a better layered code structuration.
+Unfortunately, it's only a matter of practice and programming experience which is not a de-facto idiomatic approach.

 ## Async / Await

 ### Introduction

-> In computer programming, the async/await pattern is a syntactic feature of many programming languages that allows an asynchronous, non-blocking function to be structured in a way similar to an ordinary synchronous function.
+> In computer programming, the async/await pattern is a syntactic feature of many programming languages that allows an
+> asynchronous, non-blocking function to be structured in a way similar to an ordinary synchronous function.

 This approach allows for a direct style for asynchronous computation, but with one major key point, which is the ability to have non-blocking functionality even in a direct style.

 ### Non-blocking computation in Java 21+

 In Java 21+, thanks to the Loom project, the JVM is now equipped by virtual threads.

 > A virtual thread still runs code on an OS thread.
-However, when code running in a virtual thread calls a blocking I/O operation, the Java runtime suspends the virtual thread until it can be resumed.
-The OS thread associated with the suspended virtual thread is now free to perform operations for other virtual threads.
+However, when code running in a virtual thread calls a blocking I/O
+> operation, the Java runtime suspends the virtual thread until it can be resumed.
+The OS thread associated with the
+> suspended virtual thread is now free to perform operations for other virtual threads.

 Based on certain criteria, the JVM is able to suspend a virtual thread, thereby freeing up the platform thread that ensures its execution.
 To this end, thread `park` and `unpark` capabilities have been revised to offer specialized behavior depending on the nature of the thread, i.e., platform or virtual.

 ### Async / Await and virtual threads

+### Introduction

 TODO